andysvints/X-ADCommander/README.md

 ## Usage

 - Run `Start-XADCommander` to launch the menu-driven console.
-- Use the menus to select forests, domains, and the management tasks you need.
+- Use the menus to select domains, and the management tasks you need.
-- For scripting or automation, import the module and call individual functions exported by the module.

-## Notes
+- The module exports functions New-XADDrive and Test-XADDrive that you can directly use in your own scripts.

 ## Adding Extensions